amybirdee/divorce_prediction/README.md

 - The project performs exploratory data analysis on relationship survey responses and goes on to train and evaluate multiple ML models: Logisitic Regression, Random Forest and XG Boost

-- The strongest indicators of divorce were breakdowns in shared meaning, future orientation, emotional understanding and conflict regulation.
+- The strongest indicators of divorce were breakdowns in shared meaning, future orientation, emotional understanding and conflict regulation

-- The consistency of feature importance across all models suggests that these underlying relational dimensions play a decisive role in long-term marital stability.
+- The consistency of feature importance across all models suggests that these underlying relational dimensions play a decisive role in long-term marital stability